 Indeed up until 2004 Gundry was a well-respected cardiac surgeon but since then he has been selling diet books and supplements on his website, gundrymd.com.

 I’ve been meaning to write specifically about his most popular useless supplement, Vital Reds.

-In the meantime, Gundry has come out with a best-selling. book entitled “The Plant Paradox: The Hidden Dangers in Healthy Foods That Cause Disease and Weight Gain”.
+In the meantime, Gundry has come out with another best-selling. book entitled “The Plant Paradox: The Hidden Dangers in Healthy Foods That Cause Disease and Weight Gain”.

 This book claims to reveal to its readers the great dietary “secret” that is causing almost all chronic diseases.
 Of course, Gundry is the only person with the brilliance and insight to have recognized this.
 Only those who are willing to plunk down the money to buy his book will learn this secret and the (mostly gobbledook) science behind it.

-This technique of convincing the naive that only you are aware of the “hidden” factor which is the cause of their various maladies can probably be considered the #2 Red Flag of Quackery.
+This technique of convincing the naive that only you are aware of the “hidden” factor which is the cause of their various maladies is a standard come-on in the world of pseudoscience.

 The Plant Paradox would have you believe that lectins are the major danger in our diet.

-I’ve come across two well-researched pieces which destroy any validity to the concepts put forth by Gundry in The Plant Paradox.
+I’ve come across four well-researched pieces which destroy any validity to the concepts put forth by Gundry in The Plant Paradox.